Basic DCP Job Tutorial (Node.js)

 job.on('console', (con) => console.dir(con, { depth: Infinity }));

-Fires when the account paying for the job does not have sufficient funds to continue processing.
+Fires when the account paying for the job doesn’t have sufficient funds to continue processing.
 The job is paused until the account is topped up.

 job.on('nofunds', (ev) => console.log(ev));

-Fires when the job is stopped manually or via the scheduler.
-In most cases, this is optional, since job.exec() resolves when all results are returned.
+Fires when the job is cancelled by the scheduler.
+In most cases, this is optional, since job.exec() rejects when the job is cancelled.

 Execute the job by calling job.exec().
 This submits the job to the scheduler and returns a Promise that resolves when all slices have completed.